How often have you heard this excuse for not having church greeters?

 If you are a church greeting coordinator, perhaps you might want to consider giving a script to your new greeters.
 Once people say something a few times, they might feel the liberty to relax and put their own flavor to it.

 You can give your new greeter permission to mess up.
 Consider these as guidance to offer them.
+When volunteers admit they feel awkward, remind them church hospitality is not performance.
+It’s about presence.
+A simple “good morning” said warmly is often enough to open a door for conversation later.

 Sample one line greetings for parking lot or entry greeters or for your members to say in a hallway: